-Municipal records indicate the property is owned by the city of Ann Arbor, which entity has owned the property in excess of three years.
+Municipal records indicate the property (identified under three tax codes) is owned by the city of Ann Arbor, which entity has owned the property in excess of three years.
 The appraisers are not aware that the property is currently listed for sale or lease.